 Fecal incontinence may occur temporarily during an occasional bout of diarrhea, but for some people, fecal incontinence is chronic or recurring.
 People with this condition may be unable to stop the urge to defecate, which comes on so suddenly that they don't make it to the toilet in time.
 This is called urge incontinence.

 Another type of fecal incontinence occurs in people who are not aware of the need to pass stool.
 This is called passive incontinence.

 Fecal incontinence may be accompanied by other bowel problems, such as:

 When to see a doctor

-See your doctor if you or your child develops fecal incontinence.
-Often, new mothers and other adults are reluctant to tell their doctors about fecal incontinence.
-But treatments are available, and the sooner you are evaluated, the sooner you may find some relief from your symptoms.
+See your doctor if you or your child develops fecal incontinence, especially if it's frequent or severe, or if it causes emotional distress.
+Often, people are reluctant to tell their doctors about fecal incontinence.
+But treatments are available, and the sooner you're evaluated, the sooner you may find some relief from your symptoms.

 - Muscle damage.
 Injury to the rings of muscle at the end of the rectum (anal sphincter) may make it difficult to hold stool back properly.
 This kind of damage can occur during childbirth, especially if you have an episiotomy or forceps are used during delivery.

 - Nerve damage.
 Injury to the nerves that sense stool in the rectum or those that control the anal sphincter can lead to fecal incontinence.
 The nerve damage can be caused by childbirth, constant straining during bowel movements, spinal cord injury or stroke.
 Some diseases, such as diabetes and multiple sclerosis, also can affect these nerves and cause damage that leads to fecal incontinence.